Medical questions & health advice by board certified doctors

-"Are lytic lesions always a sign of cancer?
+"Are lytic lesions always a sign of cancer?"

 Is a lytic lesion necessarily a sign of cancer?
 If not, what are the chances that any one lytic lesion is cancerous?
 A family member was recently having a bone x-ray, and the doctor located something she called a lytic lesion, but she couldn't explain what this has to do with cancer.

 Lytic lesions are light areas found in otherwise dense bone on an x-ray, which suggest that something has destroyed or replaced that part of bone.
 There are both cancerous and noncancerous causes of lytic lesions, however given the potential for cancer this finding should be taken very seriously until cancer can be ruled out.
 The types of cancer that can cause lytic lesions include multiple myeloma, a type of blood cancer, as well as breast and lung cancer that get into the bones.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.